Skip to content

 Secrets are scoped to limit access:

-• Pipeline scope (pipeline/<id>): Set via pocketci run --secret.
+• Pipeline scope (pipeline/<id>): Set via pocketci pipeline set --secret.
 Each pipeline only sees its own pipeline-scoped secrets.

 The system checks pipeline scope first, then falls back to global.
 A pipeline-scoped secret with the same key overrides its global counterpart.